 - I have value to offer to the world.

-- Even though I don’t know how to blog yet, I have the ability to learn everything that I need to know.
+- I have the ability to learn everything I need to know to start a blog.

 - The only failure is the failure to try.

-- I’m going to be daring, bold, and audacious and get my thoughts and ideas out there.
+- I’m going to be bold and get my thoughts and ideas out there.

 With your new found belief that you have what it takes to become a great blogger, you’re ready to move on to Step 2 and decide what you’re going to blog about.